cmccoypdx/ResumeBuilder/README.md

 # ResumeBuilder

+Quickly and easily create an online resume, with no coding skills required.

 Copyright 2018 Colin McCoy

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation